jnf/jquery-jukebox/README.md

+# *Updated Note As of 1/2016

+This is my jam API search results will be null because website is in __archive__ mode and they have not yet updated API to be able to search through archived records.
+This is a reflection of the API being broken, not the code being incorrect.

 # This Is My Jam: AJAX Playback Links Michelle McCarthy
 Hi!
 For this project, let's use [This is My Jam](https://www.thisismyjam.com/) to find lots of links to music we like. :)